COVID-19 business support

 Help to operate your business safely

-As restrictions begin to ease, many businesses are getting ready to reopen their doors.
-Here are some frequently asked questions from businesses operating during COVID-19.
+Here are some frequently asked questions for businesses operating during COVID-19.

 - calculate the area of the room (length of room in metres x width of room in metres = area of room in square metres)

 - divide the area of the room by 2 or 4 (depending on your location).